 Hammertoe Surgery Can Improve Your Mobility and Function

 The development of severe hammertoe is typically the result of wearing narrow shoes that lack adequate support.
 Over time, it can cause exceptional pain and difficulty walking for patients.
 At Orthopaedic Specialists of Austin, we can relieve your discomfort and restore function by repositioning your toe, removing deformed bone tissue, or realigning your tendons through hammertoe correction surgery.
-As a foot and ankle orthopedic specialist at our Cedar Park, TX, practice, Dr. Andrew Ebert will ensure you receive optimal treatment and comprehensive care.
+As foot and ankle orthopedic specialists at our Lakeway, TX, Austin, TX, and Cedar Park, TX, practices, Dr. Andrew Ebert will ensure you receive optimal treatment and comprehensive care.

 What is Hammertoe?